thanos-io/thanos/docs/components/compact.md

 You can set retention by different resolutions using `--retention.resolution-raw` `--retention.resolution-5m` and `--retention.resolution-1h` flag.
 Not setting them or setting to `0s` means no retention.

-**NOTE:** ⚠ ️Retention is applied at the end of compaction loop right after Compation and Downsamping loops.
+**NOTE:** ⚠ ️Retention is applied right after Compaction and Downsampling loops.
 If those are failing, data will be never deleted.

 ## Downsampling